mskhc/dev1/content/en/docs/reference/setup-tools/kubeadm/implementation-details.md

 #### Scheduler

-The static Pod manifest for the scheduler is not affected by parameters provided by the users.
+The static Pod manifest for the scheduler is not affected by parameters provided by the user.

 ### Generate static Pod manifest for local etcd